Capacity planning and sizing¶

 be happening.
 For measuring and tuning write amplification see RocksDB’s Tuning Guide.

-If you take the latter approach, note that RocksDB exposes several important memory configurations
+note that RocksDB exposes several important memory configurations, as first described

 write_buffer_count (3 by default).
 With those defaults, the estimate per RocksDB store (let’s call it